Kernel-Free Universum Quadratic Surface Twin Support Vector Machines for Imbalanced Data

 \section{Imbalanced Universum Quadratic Twin Support Vector Machines}

 Class imbalance in binary classification poses significant challenges, leading to biased models and compromised predictive performance, particularly for minority classes.
 This imbalance can result in reduced sensitivity, misinterpretation of accuracy, and skewed decision boundaries, with severe consequences in critical domains like fraud detection or medical diagnoses.
 To address this, we draw inspiration from \cite{moosaei2023inverse,richhariya2020reduced}, incorporating Universum points to support minority classes in linearly separable datasets.
-Extending this to quadratic twin support vector machines, we leverage its flexibility to enhance Universum point effectiveness.
+Extending this to quadratic twin support vector machines, we leverage their flexibility to enhance the effectiveness of Universum points.
 Through this approach, we aim to improve classifier robustness and generalization, especially in imbalanced scenarios.